-When it comes to connecting with US shoppers, you can’t ignore mobile optimization.
+When connecting with U.S. shoppers, you can’t ignore mobile optimization.
 Mobile traffic soared among American shoppers during the 2014 holiday season.
-Mobile traffic surpassing desktop for the first time ever during Thanksgiving.
-This trend continued in the weekends that followed, right up to Christmas week.
-Mobile metrics for the months of November and December indicate that:
+Mobile traffic surpassed desktop for the first time during Thanksgiving.
+This trend continued on the following weekends, right up to Christmas week.
+Mobile metrics for November and December indicate that:

 - Mobile contributed almost 23% of all online sales (a 27% increase compared to the 2013 holiday season)